COVID-19 deaths may double over the winter, UNC coronavirus expert warns

 But they won't be ready for weeks or months and the weather is quickly getting colder, sending more Americans indoors to places where the virus may spread rapidly.

 Nationwide, and in North Carolina, records are being set for daily positive coronavirus cases.
-On Sunday, North Carolina set a daily record with 3,885 reported cases.
+As of Monday, the state’s seven-day average of new cases stood at an all-time high of 2,764.
+The average helps to give a sense of cases over time.

 Perhaps more than half of those additional deaths can be avoided, Baric said, if people wear masks, practice social distancing and wash their hands frequently.